 One goal is to choose a clock that doesn't drift very much.
 That is, we want a clock that has a very regular period—so the durations between ticks are congruent.
 Throughout history, scientists have detected that their currently-chosen standard clock seemed to be drifting.
 In about 1700, scientists discovered that the time from one day to the next, as determined by sunrises, varied throughout the year.
 Therefore, they decided to define durations in terms of the mean day throughout the year.
 Before the 1950s, the standard clock was defined astronomically in terms of the mean rotation of the Earth upon its axis [solar time].
 For a short period in the 1950s and 1960s, it was defined in terms of the revolution of the Earth about the Sun [ephemeris time].
 The second was defined to be 1/86,400 of the mean solar day, the average throughout the year of the rotational period of the Earth with respect to the Sun.

-In 2014 several physicists in the journal Nature Physics suggested someday replacing our current standard clock with a network of atomic clocks that are connected via quantum entanglement.
-They claim that this new clock would not lose a second in 1380 million years, which is the age of the universe.
+In 2014, several physicists writing in the journal Nature Physics suggested someday replacing our current standard clock with a network of atomic clocks that are connected via quantum entanglement.
+They claim that this new clock would not lose a second in 1380 million years, which is the approximate age of the universe since the big bang.